 Addition of sugar in various forms to fresh grapes, grape must, partially fermented grape must, young wine (not yet fully fermented) and wine.
-For this purpose, the terms alcohol increase, improvement, chaptalisation or harvest improvement are also used.
-17 to 19 grams of sugar per litre of wine increases the alcohol content by about 1% vol. However, this process has nothing to do with sweetening a wine (increasing the residual sugar) or sprit (adding alcohol to the finished wine).
-The aim is to increase the natural alcohol content of the wine by fermenting the additional sugar.
+The terms alcohol enhancement, improvement, chaptalisation or vintage enhancement are also used for this.
+17 to 19 grams of sugar per litre of wine increase the alcohol content by about 1% vol. However, the process has nothing to do with sweetening a wine (increasing the residual sugar) or spriting (adding alcohol to the finished wine).
+The aim is to increase the natural alcohol content in the wine by fermenting the additional sugar.